NikhilGaba49/AccidentSeverityPrediction_Victoria/README.md

 # Project Steps
 1. Extract the useful features from the various datasets, and proceed to preprocess the data (encoding, imputation, etc.)
-2. Train-test split to train our model and
+2. Train-test split to train our model
+3. Correlation methods to investigate strong associations of chosen features with accident severity and feature selection
+4. Run supervised learning models including Decision Tree Classifiers and k-Nearest Neighbour

-Victorian road crash data, by first preprocessing the chosen features, using correlation methods to investigate strong associations with accident severity and finally, evaluate the predictive power of the chosen features to predict accident severity based off the historical accident data.
-The discussion of the methods chosen and limitations to the analysis is included in the project report.
+5. Evaluate the predictive power of the chosen features to predict accident severity
+6. Analyse limitations and potential improvements to the investigation.

 To execute the code for operations and visualisations, please follow the steps:
 1. Download the following datasets from "https://discover.data.vic.gov.au/dataset/victoria-road-crash-data":